sirno/misosoup/README.md

 ## Citation

-If you use misosoup, please cite X.
+If you use misosoup, please cite our paper.

 ## Workflows